 The motel comes with lots of nice extras – like vintage bikes you can borrow, a pool in summer, a glass of wine on arrival, morning pastries and fruit, and free international phone calls.
 It’s an easy walk into town for dinner – we liked Rocking V Cafe, an art-filled space that specialises in slow food with a good range of vegan and gluten-free options.

 Day 5: Best Friends Animal Society

-Where to stay in Page: The Best Western View of Lake Powell Hotel – unsurprisingly – has a great view of Lake Powell, and a pool and hot tub in summer.
-It’s fairly standard chain hotel style but in a good location with spacious rooms and breakfast included.
+Where to stay in Page: The Best Western View of Lake Powell Hotel* unsurprisingly has a great view of Lake Powell, and a pool and hot tub to relax in in summer.
+It’s fairly standard chain hotel in style but has a good location with spacious rooms and breakfast is included.
 Page gets busy so it’s a good idea to book well in advance.
-There are a few places to eat nearby – El Tapatio is recommended for giant portions of Mexican food.
+There are a few places to eat nearby – El Tapatio is recommended for its giant portions of Mexican food.

 Day 6: Antelope Canyon & Monument Valley

-Where to stay in Monument Valley: There’s not much around Monument Valley, but both The View and Gouldings Lodge have fantastic views of the rocks, and it’s well worth staying the night here just to watch sunrise and sunset.
-Both have a mix of hotel rooms and cabins, with balconies looking out over the valley, as well as camping spots and Navajo restaurants (but no alcohol as it’s prohibited on Navajo land).
+Where to stay in Monument Valley: There’s not much around Monument Valley, but both The View and Goulding’s Lodge* have fantastic views of the rocks, and it’s well worth staying the night just to watch the amazing sunrises and sunsets.
+Both have a mix of hotel rooms and cabins, with balconies looking out over the valley, as well as camping spots and Navajo restaurants (but note that alcohol is prohibited on Navajo land).

 Day 7: Arches National Park